 Acid or poorly drained soil can be fatal.

-Nova has a terrific compact size, wonderful habit and beautiful,
+This amazing introduction has a terrific compact size, wonderful habit and beautiful

 3.5" red-orange shuttlecock-type blooms.
 We're a big fan of 'reflexed'